-In Egypt and Senegal, excitement builds as the countries face of in the final of the Africa Cup of Nations
+Senegal defeats Egypt in its first Africa Cup of Nations victory in history

 Charly Triballeau/AFP/Getty Images

-Senegal is fighting to win its first AFCON title in the tournament’s 65 year history.
-The seaside capital, Dakar, is alive with soccer hope.
+The seaside capital was alive with soccer hope.
 Traffic was snarled hours ahead of the game.
 People rode atop cars waving the red, green and yellow flags.
 Constant cheering: Allez les lions!
 (Go lions!)

 Charly Triballeau/AFP/Getty Images